abura1han/GlitchWave/README.md

 ![](https://github.com/abura1han/GlitchWave/blob/main/Lighthouse-performance-score.png)

 ## What is GlitchWave?
 GlitchWave is an open-source frontend project.
 It makes our life easy to work on the admin panel.
 No more work from scratch.
-Work with premaid admin panel.
+Work with pre maid admin panel.
 Easy to customize, add, remove features.

 ## Features
 - Build with popular and latest technologys (`ReactJs, React-router-dom, TailwindCss3`).